mfkiwl/raisin64-docs/_build/html/_sources/software.rst.txt

     .align 11 #Fill 2K

-Given the long fill period at reset, the simulation is simultaneously un-interesting and overwhelming.
+Given the repetitive nature of drawing characters, the simulation is simultaneously un-interesting and overwhelming.
 Suffice it to say, it leads to a colorful demo.

 .. image:: _static/vgareal.jpg
     :width: 100%